2018 NFC Championship Game: Background

-In the 2018 season, the Saints and Rams respectively secured the 1 and 2 seeds, ensuring they would get a first-round bye and play in the NFC Divisional Round.
-During the regular season the Rams started the season with an unblemished 8-0 record going into their week 9 matchup with the Saints who began the year 7-1.
-The Saints pulled out to a large 18 point lead by halftime with Michael Thomas managing 211 receiving yards during the game.
-The Rams fought hard but Jared Goff soon found himself unable to convert on back to back drives with one critical interception during the 3rd quarter.
-Infamously during a critical play in the 4th quarter; Thomas had imitated Joe Horn’s notorious cellphone celebration upon a large touchdown in a very public effort to taunt the Rams as New Orleans had ultimately secured the lead, and ended the Rams’ streak.
-The celebration led to Thomas being fined $30,000 for excessive celebration and multiple Rams players expressed their anger with Thomas’ on-field antics during the loss.
-In addition to Sean Payton’s statements encouraging the gesture; Rams’ then-cornerback Marcus Peters made a retaliatory public insult against Payton’s comments by claiming: "Tell Sean Payton to keep talking that shit," he said.
-"We're going to see him soon, you feel me?
+The 2018 regular season saw both the Saints and the Rams improve upon their 11–5 records to both go 13–3 and their respective divisions for the second year in a row.
+The Saints and Rams respectively secured the 1 and 2 seeds, ensuring they would get a first-round bye to the NFC Divisional Round.
+The Rams and Saints met in Week 9, the Rams having started the season an unblemished 8–0 while the Saints began the year 7–1.
+The Saints pulled out to an 18-point lead by halftime, with Michael Thomas managing 211 receiving yards during the game.
+The Rams fought hard but Jared Goff soon found himself unable to convert on back to back drives with one critical interception during the third quarter.
+Infamously during a critical play in the fourth quarter; Michael Thomas imitated Joe Horn's notorious cellphone celebration upon scoring a 72-yard touchdown in a simultaneous effort to taunt the Rams, as New Orleans had ultimately secured the lead and ended the Rams' win streak.
+The celebration led to Thomas being fined $30,000 for excessive celebration and multiple Rams players expressed their anger with Thomas' on-field antics during the loss.
+After the game, Sean Payton admitted that he felt good about Rams' cornerback Marcus Peters covering Thomas, saying he "liked that matchup—a lot."
+Peters responded by telling interviewers:

+"Tell Sean Payton to keep talking that shit...We're going to see him soon, you feel me?
 Because I like what he was saying on the sidelines, too.
 So tell him to keep talking that shit, and I hope you see me soon.
 We're going to have a nice little bowl of gumbo together."

-The Saints managed to hold onto the 1 seed following Week 15 after the Rams lost back to back games in which they fell 6-15 against the Chicago Bears on the road, and the next week would go onto fall 23-30 to the Eagles at home in an upset loss.
+With the 45–35 win, the Saints gained the tie-breaker over the Rams with both teams at 8–1 after the game.
+The Saints lost control of the NFC's top playoff seed after a Week 13 loss at the Cowboys, but regained it for good following the Rams' back to back losses at the Bears in Week 14 and at home against the Eagles in a Week 15 upset.
+The Rams secured the second seed, one game ahead of the Bears.